Last Updated on March 28, 2021 by Grow with Bovees

 - May be hard to pull out beyond 36-inches deep

-The Bosmere compost aerator is a great choice for anyone looking to activate their heap at any level and is crafted from rustproof steel.
+The Bosmere compost aerator is a great choice for anyone looking to activate their heap at any level and is crafted from rustproof metal.
 Adding to this, it is a joy to work with even across longer periods, thanks to its onsite vinyl hand grip.
 The handle of this tool is adjustable, so you can set the perfect height for your needs.

-The Bosmere aerator weighs a little over 2 lbs, and measures a long 36-inches in height, making it easy to turn large piles of compost.
+The Bosmere compost aerator weighs a little over 2 lbs, and measures a long 36-inches in height, making it easy to turn large piles of compost.
 Furthermore, this tool from Bosmere is equipped with two sets of activation wings, which collectively fold to dig deeper into the pile and open out to aerate.

 - 36” in height